knarbmakes/ifworldscollide/README.md

 >
 > If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 health on the unit for each attack.

-Even if an attack is successful, a target unit's defense value may fully block all incoming damage, reducing it to zero.
-If an ability or weapon type circumvents this, it will have specific wording describing how.
-See Heavy Weapon Types.
+If a target unit's defenses are such that they block all incoming damage during the activation, a minimum of 1 damage will be inflicted after all weapons are used, as long as there was at least 1 successful attack made.

 When a unit is reduced to zero health, it is removed from play, and replaced with a corpse or other token signifying the fallen unit.
 Some units drop different types of tokens on death, as specified on their stat sheet.